thriveweb/greatstart2/content/defaultPages/learning-educational-programs-curriculum.md

       play, structured play, group times for music and language, and outdoor experiences.
 Our encouraging and nurturing educators are sensitive to the individual needs of each toddler’s social and emotional development.
-And each child has their own personal online learning portfolio in QK Journeys which helps you follow them on their exciting journey of self-discovery.
+And each child has their own personal online learning portfolio which helps you follow them on their exciting journey of self-discovery.
     title: Toddler Education and Care
   - content: >-
       As 3-year old’s start coming into their own, it’s important they have time